-Usain Bolt tests positive for COVID-19 days after maskless birthday celebration: report
+Usain Bolt tests positive for coronavirus days after maskless birthday celebration: report

 Between 2008 and 2016, the Jamaican sprinter participated in 3 Olympics and won every event he raced in